packtracker/webpack-plugin/README.md

 ### CLI

-In addition to the primary use case of uploading as part of your build process via our webpack plugin, we also have a command line uploader that works well with tools like [create-react-app]() that allow you to export your stats, but don't allow full plugin configuration.
+In addition to the primary use case of uploading as part of your build process via our webpack plugin, we also have a command line uploader that works well with tools like [create-react-app](https://facebook.github.io/create-react-app/) that allow you to export your stats, but don't allow full plugin configuration.

 The only caveat to using the CLI is that you **must** use environment variables to configure your stat reporting (most importantly `PT_PROJECT_TOKEN`).

-#### Using with `create-react-app`
+#### Example with `create-react-app`

 In your `package.json` you can add a run script like the following